 So, assuming that an enlightened life perspective is out of the question, how do we get there from here?
 The advancement of medical research and technology must not be slowed; yet the costs of care today ought to be curtailed — or else this, our pricey purgatory, will prevail longer than necessary.

 If free market advocates had their way, their resulting open market would not ameliorate the increasingly expensive medical-technology and doctors-fee competition between hospitals: People are so desperate to prolong life, even a few weeks or another month, that the demand for healthcare would remain inelastically high at any price.

-And if the liberals prevailed–laying aside the absurdity of one person having a “right” to be treated medically by another human being–at a price point–then presumably a bureaucrat, or a body of bureaucrats, would be officially charged with administering a new universal system.
-Faced with finite financial resources, they would either make distinctions between those who merit treatment and those who do not; or they would ration resources across all patient care, making little distinction between a patient injured or ill through no fault of his own, and one whose actions directly caused his condition, e.g. a chain smoker, or a bungee jumper.
-But such injudiciousness and arbitrary magnanimity by the state more injuriously debases morality than the free market in its fullest operation.
+And if the liberals prevailed — laying aside the absurdity of one person having a “right” to be treated medically by another human being — at a price point — then presumably a bureaucrat, or a body of bureaucrats, would be officially charged with administering a new universal system.
+Faced with finite financial resources, they would either make distinctions between those who merit treatment and those who do not; or they would ration resources across all patient care, making little distinction between a patient injured or ill through no fault of his own and one whose actions directly caused his condition, e.g. a chain smoker or a bungee jumper.
+But such official injudiciousness and arbitrary magnanimity by the state more injuriously debases morality and delegitimizes government than the free market in its fullest operation.

 The solution then?

 Because demand is inelastic, prices must be kept artificially down.
-Free market forces function for all consumers only when both supply and demand are elastic in relation to price.
-To individually set the price of every medical procedure and of all medical equipment would require endless bureaucracy and so invite unlimited favoritism and red tape.
+The free market functions for all consumers only when both supply and demand are elastic in relation to price.
+But to individually set the price of every medical procedure and of all medical equipment would require endless bureaucracy and thus invite unlimited favoritism and red tape.

-The answer requires a broader principle than this.
+The real answer requires a broader principle than this.

 But rather than dropping state licensing requirements altogether, why not make explicit the link between state licensing and state price controls?